Home > Tours > Asia Tours > Japan Tours > Colours of Northern Japan (Kanto & Nebuta Festivals)

 Welcome to Japan and its buzzing capital, Tokyo.
 This fascinating country combines the ultra-modern with the ultra-traditional in such a way that it seems completely natural.
 A bit of everything can be found in Tokyo which makes this city such a unique place to explore.

-We don’t want you to miss out on any aspect of your small group tour.
-To ensure that you don’t, we recommend you arrive by 5.30pm for a short briefing followed by dinner at the hotel.
-For those arriving in the evening and unable to attend the briefing and dinner, we’ll meet you the following morning when our touring begins as we start exploring Tokyo.
-Please refer to the letter you received upon check in with further details on the start time and your guide’s information.
+We don't want you to miss out on any aspect of your small group tour.
+To ensure that you don't, we recommend you arrive by 5.30pm for dinner at the hotel with the guide.
+For those arriving in the evening and unable to attend the dinner, we'll meet you the following morning when our touring begins as we start exploring Tokyo.
+Please refer to the letter you received upon check in with further details on the start time and your guide's information.

 Old and new Tokyo is ours to explore today.
 Beginning in the Shibuya-Ku District, we will explore the Meiji Jingū Shrine, a Shinto shrine dedicated to the deified spirits of the Emperor Meiji and his wife, Empress Shōken.